jwieditz/MiSeal/README.md

 	 * Select a file containing the region of interest (ROI) using the *Select*-Button next to the *Region of interest*-Textbox.
 This restricts all computations to the entered ROI and enables the *Show ROI*-Button.
 	 * Select a file containing a pre-extracted minutiae pattern using the *Select*-Button next to the *Minutiae*-Textbox.
 This enables the *Show minutiae*-Button.
 	 * Select a file containing a pre-computed orientation field using the *Select*-Button next to the *Orientation*-Button.
+This will skip the computation of the orientation and will use the entered orientation field instead.
 	 * You can change the algorithm's parameters and skip computation steps in the accordeon on the left side under steps 2 - 7.
  7. Click **Analyse**.